sqlxpert/stay-stopped-aws-rds-aurora/README.md

 ![Retrieve Relational Database Service Instance State, is Instance Available?, and wait Five Minutes are joined in a loop.
 The only exit paths are from is Instance Available? to stop RDS Instance, if RDS Instance State is 'available'; and from retrieve RDS Instance State and stop RDS Instance to fall-back, if an error is caught.](media/aws-architecture-blog-stop-rds-instance-state-machine-annotated.png?raw=true "Annotated state machine from the AWS Architecture Blog solution")

-### The Stay-Stopped Way
+### Stay-Stopped: Queue Before Lambda Function

 Stay-Stopped requires only one Lambda function, but inserts an SQS queue between EventBridge and Lambda.
 The
 [message [in]visibility timeout](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-visibility-timeout.html)
-makes it possible to retry the Lambda function periodically, with the original EventBridge event message, until the return value is success or [maxReceiveCount](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#policies-for-dead-letter-queues) is reached, after which the event message goes to the dead letter queue.
+makes it possible to retry the Lambda function, with the original EventBridge event message, until the return value indicates success or [maxReceiveCount](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#policies-for-dead-letter-queues) is reached, after which the event message goes to the dead letter queue.
 SQS maintains all the state that's needed.

 If the Lambda function receives the original event mesasage over and over, how is the state of the database tracked?
 It isn't.
-The countdown to the next [in]visibility timeout, and the receive count, are the only details to track.
 One Lambda function does the same thing each time, until the database is stopped.
-This design avoids the need for differentiated Lambda functions, organized in a Step Function state machine.
+This avoids a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database.
 Unlike a request to stop an EC2 compute instance, which succeeds even if the